 Our FIN Kids Film Competition is a challenge for young filmmakers to grab a camera and tell a story!
-For many young Atlantic Canadians, this is the first opportunity to see their work on the big screen and have it evaluated by our panel of industry professionals.
+For many young Atlantic Canadians, this is a first opportunity to see their work on the big screen and have it evaluated by our panel of industry professionals.

 Presented by DHX Media, FIN Kids is a proven launching pad for the next generation of talent.
 Past FIN Kids competition participants have gone on to present their work at FIN Atlantic International Film Festival, take part in other festivals across Canada and the world, and even study at film school to become professional filmmakers.
-So what are you waiting for?
+So, what are you waiting for?
 Start making your film today!

 2019 FILM COMPETITION

 FIN Atlantic International Film Festival has announced its award winners for the 2019 FIN Kids Film Competition presented by DHX Media.
 Fifty-five youth-made short films were showcased as part of four screenings that took place at the Scotiabank Theatre Halifax on Saturday, April 27.

 People's Choice | DEAR BIG SISTER | Maddie Gillis

 Best Film by a Filmmaker 12 Years Old or Younger | LOPEZ | Ian Mackinnon

 Best Drama | A CURSED MONSTER WITH BANDAGE | Sean Ahn